marcocspc/sshman/README.md

 ### v0.4

-- Add support for SCP;
+- [ ] Add support for SCP via copy (cp) command;
-- Add option to print ssh command to given connection;
+- [ ] Add option to print ssh command to given connection;
+- [ ] Update help command.

-### v0.3 DONE
+### v0.3

-- Add option to edit an existing connection; DONE
+- [x] Add option to edit an existing connection;
-- Allow user to connect using a connection number.
-If no number or connection name is given, prompt; DONE
+- [x] Allow user to connect using a connection number.
+If no number or connection name is given, prompt;
-- Allow user to user to do the same as above with remove, show and edit; DONE
+- [x] Allow user to user to do the same as above with remove, show and edit;
-- List connections with a number on it's side, so the user knows which number to use when starting a connection; DONE
+- [x] List connections with a number on it's side, so the user knows which number to use when starting a connection;
-- Add connection number on 'show' command; DONE
+- [x] Add connection number on 'show' command;
-- Add 'reorder' command, to reorder connections alphabetically; DONE
+- [x] Add 'reorder' command, to reorder connections alphabetically;
-- Add option to insert a new connection using ssh syntax.
-Ex.: 'ssh user@host -i key_address -L localport1:remote_address1:remote_port1 -L localport2:remote_address2:remote_port2 -L etc"; DONE
+- [x] Add option to insert a new connection using ssh syntax.
+Ex.: 'ssh user@host -i key_address -L localport1:remote_address1:remote_port1 -L localport2:remote_address2:remote_port2 -L etc";
-- Allow user to quick input commands by their first letters.
-For example: 'sshman a' will be the same as 'sshan add', 'sshman c' will be the same as 'sshman connect', etc; DONE
+- [x] Allow user to quick input commands by their first letters.
+For example: 'sshman a' will be the same as 'sshan add', 'sshman c' will be the same as 'sshman connect', etc;
-- Update README.md to show how to install and include Python 3 as a requirement; DONE
+- [x] Update README.md to show how to install and include Python 3 as a requirement;
-- Update README.md to match changes.
-DONE
+- [x] Update README.md to match changes.